 Farr Vintners Logo

-Meursault remains one of the most sought-after wines for lovers of white Burgundy; its beautiful blend of minerality and richness is something that can only be found in this particular corner of the Cote-d'Or.
+Meursault remains one of the most sought-after wines for lovers of white Burgundy; there are few substitutes for the blend of minerality and richness that can only be found in this particular corner of the Côte-d'Or.
+The problem is that over the past few years it has become increasingly expensive.

-In an even smaller corner of Meursault is the single vineyard site of 'Les Clous', a lieu-dit renowned for producing a superior Meursault.
+The single vineyard site of 'Les Clous' is a lieu-dit renowned for producing a superior Meursault.
 The vineyard lies high up on the Meursault slope, with Les Tillets to the south and Vireuils to the north.
 Maison Bouchard own just under half of it, in three separate plots that cover both the top and the bottom of the vineyard.

 2020 was an almost universally successful vintage for white Burgundy – Jasper Morris MW writes that “the wines taste like some of the most classical white Burgundy vintages of recent times: 2017 with a proportion of 2014 added in”.
-We would concur with this and, having opened a bottle of the 2020 Les Clous in the office, would say that this is quintessential Meursault, with just the right balance of apple and citrus fruit, stony minerality and fresh acidity.
-Put simply: this is one of those wines that tastes exactly as it should.
+We agree and have opened multiple bottles of the 2020 Clous over the past six months: it is quintessential Meursault, with just the right balance of apple and citrus fruit, stony minerality and fresh acidity.
+Put simply: it is one of those wines that tastes exactly as it should.

-It’s also keenly priced.
-Finding a good Meursault for less than £500 per case is increasingly challenging these days: at £450 per case in bond, this is one of the best-priced single-vineyard Meursaults available.
+Finding a good Meursault for less than £500 per case is increasingly challenging these days: at £450 per case in bond, this is not only the least expensive Meursault on our list, it is easily one of the best-priced single-vineyard Meursaults available and, moreover, comes in at a full £140 per 12 less than the 2022.

 This textbook white Burgundy is deliciously fresh and ready to drink now.
 Our stock is lying with us and is ready to go.